Assistive Technology IDA

 Northwest Access Fund offers matched savings IDAs for the purchase of Assistive Technology.

-Through this IDA program, low-income individuals with disabilities and their families can save up to $4,000 and receive an equal amount in matching funds to help pay for assistive technologies needed for any purpose: independent living, education, employment, recreation, health and safety, and family and community life.
-In addition to saving consistently for at least six months, participants must take training on financial management and assistive technology selection and financing.
+Through this IDA program, low-income individuals with disabilities and their families can save up to $2,000 and receive an equal amount in matching funds to help pay for assistive technologies needed for any purpose: independent living, education, employment, recreation, health and safety, and family and community life.
+In addition to saving consistently for at least six months, participants must meet with a financial coach and receive training on assistive technology selection and financing.

 - He or she is a Washington State resident with a physical, mental or sensory disability and/or caring for a child or other family member with a disability;